deneha/azure-guidance/best-practices-monitoring.md

 A cloud application will likely comprise a number of subsystems and components.
 An operator should be able to select a high-level indicator and see how it is composed from the health of the underlying elements.
 For example, if the uptime of the overall system falls below an acceptable value, an operator should be able to zoom in and determine which element(s) are contributing to this failure.

-> **Note**: System uptime needs to be defined carefully.
+> [AZURE.NOTE] System uptime needs to be defined carefully.
 In a system that uses redundancy to ensure maximum availability, individual instances of elements may fail, but the system can remain functional.
 System uptime as presented by health monitoring should indicate the aggregate uptime of each element and not necessarily whether the system has actually halted.
 Additionally, failures may be isolated, so even if a specific system is unavailable the remainder of the system might remain available, although with decreased functionality (in an ecommerce system, a failure in the system might prevent a customer from placing orders but the customer might still be able to browse the product catalog.)

 For alerting purposes, the system should be able to raise an event if any of the high-level indicators exceed a specified threshold.
 The lower-level details of the various factors that comprise the high-level indicator should be available as contextual data to the alerting system.